 Like most things in Minneapolis, we do movie theaters a little differently here.
 While there are plenty of big-name theaters to choose from for the latest releases and superhero-branded tubs of popcorn, the city’s smaller, independently owned and historic theaters offer so much more: throwback favorites, popcorn with real butter, and special events from musical sing alongs to marathons, all inside neighborhood gathering spots jam-packed with vintage character.
 You’ll never want to go back to the mall megaplexes again.

 Searching for a truly budget-friendly movie night?
 Search no further than this mod theater in the Longfellow neighborhood, showing new releases, not-so-new releases, Lord of the Rings Trilogy Marathons, and holiday classics in December with proceeds going to food banks.
-With $2 Tuesdays and $3 tickets every other day, you can’t help but feel like you’re getting the “friends and family” rate whenever you go (P.S. it’s cash only, so plan ahead).
-Be sure to grab some popcorn—topped with real melted butter—and don’t miss their annual Oscar-nominated short film marathon each January.
+(P.S. it’s cash only, so plan ahead) Be sure to grab some popcorn—topped with real melted butter—and don’t miss their annual Oscar-nominated short film marathon each January.

 Across the Stone Arch Bridge from Downtown Minneapolis lies Saint Anthony Main Theatre, the year-round home of The Film Society of Minneapolis St. Paul showing new release films along with serious film-buff screenings, niche film festivals, and lighter events like the annual CatVideoFest.
-Grab $5 tickets and $3.15 popcorn or soda each Tuesday, and make it a full night with dinner at the ultra-charming Aster Café before or after your show.
+Grab $5 tickets each Tuesday, and make it a full night with dinner at the ultra-charming Aster Café before or after your show.

 A small, intimate nonprofit theater with just 90 seats, Trylon in the Longfellow Neighborhood is a cinephile’s paradise showing classic and international films six nights a week, primarily on Century Model SA 35mm projectors.
 Expect silent movies with score performed by live musicians, classic horror films around Halloween, and a lovingly curated calendar of films you just won’t see anywhere else.
 Local tip: Trylon is cash-only at the door, but you can buy advance tickets (without any fees!) online.